Québec Roads - A-55

-A-55 NB/A-10 EB courtesy Averill Hecht, on a duplex which no longer exists, as I will soon explain.
+NB/EB courtesy Averill Hecht.
 These exit numbers, which belong to A-10, originally corresponded to those of A-55 until A-10 was extended to Sherbrooke (thanks to Stéphane Dumas for confirmation).

 A-55 NB at the renumbered Sortie 85, courtesy Averill Hecht.
 This seems to be a very economical way to tell you the exit number changed, though unlike with the NEW EXIT XX tabs that Pennsylvania uses, the entire sign will have to be replaced once Québec is done telling you the new exit number.
 This appears to have been a one-time error in exit numbering, based on a 1995 atlas that SPUI procured.

 Southbound photos along the remaining Super-2 freeway from Bécancour (home of the best poutine in the world) south to Sainte-Eulalie.
-A lot of these freeway is new this millennium; before then, traffic had to use QC 155 or QC 161 to get around the gap.
+Click on the second photo to turn winter into summer.
+A lot of this freeway is new as of 2006; before then, traffic had to use QC 155 or QC 161 to get around the gap.
 Also, as new as part of it is, the entire Super-2 is on track to be dualized in the next few years.
 As you can see, the overpasses are ready.
 It's a shame that after all these years, A-55 finally ties seamlessly into A-955, but 955's hopes of carrying the A-55 designation to Richmond have been permanently dashed.

 It's all well and good to sign A-30 here, except Ouest won't take you very far, because a few hundred meters to the west is QC 132, where this stub of A-30 currently ends and is likely to end for a good many years before the gap is filled.
 Which of course makes it all the stranger why QC 132 is signed straight ahead along the NB frontage road, instead of Est being straight and Ouest being signed here instead of A-30.